adrien-febvay/minify-css-idents/README.md

 ### options.exclude

-Default value: `["app", "root", "ad*"]`
+Default value: `["ad*", "app", "root"]`

 Identifiers of identifier prefixes the minifier should not generate.
-For instance, by default the minifier won't generate any identifier "app", "root", or starting with "ad".

-You should put there all global identifiers your project use, meaning all identifiers that wouldn't get changed by `css-loaded`.
+You should put there all global identifiers your project uses that could match a minified one.

+A global identifier is one that wouldn't get changed by `css-loaded`, either because it is wrapped by `:global()`, or because the CSS is not processed by [css-loader](https://www.npmjs.com/package/css-loader) to begin with (typically the stylesheet of an external module in which classnames are hard-coded).

-You may also add there identifiers that may be problematics, like `ad*`.
+You may also add there identifiers that may be problematics, like any identifier beginning with "ad".

-While the risk of generating an identifier already used as a global one is very low (it cannot happen if you have less than 900 generated identifiers and your shorter global identifier has 3 characters), you should set this options to cover your bases.

-Future versions of this package should offer better means to avoid overlapping with global identifiers.
+Also, note that a global identifier/prefix longer than 10 characters, not beginning with a letter or having characters others than letters and digits cannot match a minified identifier.
+It is then not necessary to specify it in this option and it would be ignored anyway.

 ### options.filename